chriseteka/aviron/README.md

 ## Controlling the Clamd CPU usage

-Demonstrates how a demo filestore can be continously scanned honoring a *clamd* CPU profile.
+Demonstrates how a demo filestore can be continuously scanned honoring a *clamd* CPU profile.

+In the examples package you find two variants:
+* ClamdCpuLimiterExample1 (explicit cpu limit update)
+* ClamdCpuLimiterExample2 (scheduled cpu limit update)

-Our demo filestore looks like:
+Our demo filestore requiring virus scanning looks like:

 ```
 /data/filestore/